eddieantonio/blog/_posts/2016-02-06-the-unreasonable-effectiveness.md

 You know when a program crashes, and it asks you to "Send a report," so you just click "Okay" to make the message go away?
-This paper addresses the other side of that story, where thousands of people dismiss that message with an innocent "Okay" every single day leads to a deluge of crash reports that leave the developers with more reports than they know how to deal with.
+This paper addresses the other side of that story, where several thousands of people dismissing that message with an innocent "Okay" every single day leads to a veritable deluge of crash reports that leave the developers with more reports than they know how to deal with.